 The stereotypical idea of sitting hunched up behind a desk, monotonous work, and tough bosses is unappealing, and today’s youth, with the world at their fingertips, are more likely to venture into unheard-of niches that are perfect for them.
 But when children come home telling their parents they want to be a fashion designer or an animator, the responses aren’t likely to be positive.

 The elusive nature of these fields can make them concerned about their child’s financial security and their place in society, leading them to consider more secure options.
-Children can also feel discouraged by this and worry that if they push their parents to let them pursue this and they don’t ‘make it’, they will be a disappointment.
+Children can also feel discouraged by this and worry that if they push their parents to let them pursue this and don’t ‘make it’, they will be disappointed.

-As students, we don’t get many opportunities to experience the workforce or be part of a workplace in our desired industry.
-With little to no work experience opportunities in many countries before university, people might end up with unrealistic expectations of what their job is like based on stereotypes from people or the media.
+Our students don’t get many practical experiences to be part of a workplace in their desired industry.
+With little to no work experience opportunities, they might have unrealistic expectations of what their job is like based on stereotypes from people or the media.

-As I’m part of an international community, most of the people I’ve interviewed come from collectivist societies (such as Asian countries) where this fear is common.
+I’m part of an international community, and most of the people I’ve interviewed come from collectivist societies such as Asian countries where this fear is common.
 Many students feel pressured by their parents and societies to end up in a well-paying career.

 “I don’t want to be a failure, as in like I don’t want to let myself and my family down.”

-Especially if people want to pursue non-traditional careers that aren’t doctors or engineers, they are afraid of ending up unsuccessful, therefore making their parents and other immediate family look incompetent in their society.
-In this uncertain world of technological changes, global pandemics, and economic recession, the future doesn’t seem secure to many students.
+Especially if people want to pursue non-traditional careers that aren’t doctors or engineers, they are afraid of ending up unsuccessful, making their parents and other immediate family look incompetent in their society.

-This combined with endless options and no experience leaves teenagers with many worries about their future, because no one wants to choose between security and satisfaction.
-Hence, we request the adults in our lives to listen patiently to our worries and give us sufficient information to guide us towards a career that’s fulfilling in all aspects.
+This fear combined with endless options and no experience leaves teenagers with many worries about their future.
+We request the parents to listen patiently to their children and guide them towards a fulfilling career in all aspects.